South Australian Greens: 2022 federal election

 With Hanson-Young not requiring re-election in the middle of her six-year term, the party sought to double its upper-house representation.
 With a Senate swing of +0.99% and a total vote of 11.9%, Prof Barbara Pocock AM was elected as SA's newest senator.
-The party polled strongest in the seat of Adelaide, where Rebecca Galdies received 20.1% of first preference votes.
+The party polled strongest in the Division of Adelaide, where Rebecca Galdies received 20.1% of first preference votes.

 2022 Bragg by-election

 To fill the seat vacated by Vickie Chapman, the party preselected Jim Bastiras as the candidate for the Bragg by-election.